SwiftKickMobile/TLLayoutTransitioning/README.md

 ###Resize

 The Resize example combines `TLTransitionLayout` and `-[UICollectionView+TLTransitioning transitionToCollectionViewLayout:duration:easing:completion:]` as a better alternative to `-[UICollectionView setCollectionViewLayout:animated:completion]`.
-Experiment with different durations, easing curves and selected cell destinations on the settings panel.
+Experiment with different durations, easing curves and content offset options on the settings panel.

 ###Pinch